mf-luder/flactrack/README.md

 Strings of short options are not supported.
 Options must be declared seperately.

 ### Installation, Updates, and Uninstallation
-Installing the script is as simple as downloading it, making it executable, and putting it in your path (for Linux I recommend /usr/local/bin/).
+Installing the script is as simple as downloading it, making it executable, and putting it in your PATH.
 Make sure that you also have the Xiph.org command line flac encoder/decoder program.
 For updates, repeat the installation process, overwriting the original file.
 To uninstall the script, simply delete the file.

     # Download:
     curl https://raw.githubusercontent.com/mf-luder/flactrack/master/flactrack -o ~/flactrack